mariellecortes/mariellecortes/README.md

 ## 👋 Hi, grab a cup of ☕ and explore my world of data!

-I'm Marielle Cortes, a Data & Analytics Engineer and Data Scientist from Brazil.
+I'm Marielle Côrtes, a Data & Analytics Engineer and Data Scientist from Brazil.
 I currently work as a Senior Data & Analytics Engineer at Mercado Libre.

 ## 🧠 Overview of my work